 Procurement and tendering

-Noorderzijlvest Water Authority operates using revenue from tax funds.
+The Noorderzijlvest Water Authority works with revenue from tax funds.
 We work in accordance with the 2012 Public Procurement Act and our internal Procurement Policy.
-This means that we purchase and tender in accordance with established rules.
+This means that we purchase and tender in accordance with adopted regulations.

-Our procurement and tendering policy has the following objectives:
+Our purchasing and tendering policy has the following objectives:

 • We purchase in accordance with the law and in an efficient manner, so that tax money is spent in a controllable and sensible way.